New Device Categories - Rising Risks in Enterprise Networks

 The report reveals that the top five riskiest IT assets include routers, serial-to-IP converters, workstations, firewalls, and domain controllers.
 Notably, routers are identified as the highest-risk category, averaging 32 vulnerabilities per device.
 In the IoT realm, devices such as VoIP systems and network video recorders are also flagged as high-risk.

 In the realm of IoMT, healthcare-related devices like medication dispensing systems and MRI scanners lead the risk rankings.
-The 2026 list now encompasses 20 different device types, spanning the four domains, which indicates a growing concern for organizations that rely on a diverse array of connected devices.
+The 2026 list now encompasses 20 different device types, spanning the four domains, indicating a growing concern for organizations that rely on a diverse array of connected devices.
+The vulnerabilities in serial-to-IP converters could allow attackers to disrupt operations, tamper with sensitive data, or even take control of affected devices.

 What You Should Do